Norwich City v SAFC: Sunday's weather forecast as snow hits UK ahead of Championship fixture

 The Black Cats will travel to Carrow Road on Sunday for a 12pm kick-off after the fixture was moved for live TV broadcast.

-Weather forecasters have warned the UK is expected to experience travel disruptions and severe snowstorms on Thursday, with up to 40cm of snow in areas from Stoke-on-Trent to Durham.
+Snow and ice warnings have been issued across the UK this week, with up to 40cm of snow in areas from Stoke-on-Trent to Durham.

-According to The Met Office, temperatures in Norwich are set to drop to -3C overnight on Friday, with light rain changing to sleet.
+According to The Met Office, temperatures in Norwich are set to drop to -2C overnight on Friday, with light rain changing to sleet.

-Temperatures are set to increase over the weekend, though, with Saturday predicted to have highs of 7C and lows of 3C.
+Temperatures are set to increase over the weekend, though, with Saturday predicted to have highs of 7C and lows of 2C.

-On Sunday temperatures are set to rise as high as 12C with lows of 8C.
+On Sunday temperatures are set to rise as high as 13C with lows of 9C.

 Sunderland are set to be backed by another sold-out away crowd of over 1,800 supporters at Carrow Road.